tiazahmd/embedded-projects/CW_1_10_1/README.md

 ------------------------------------
 Test no: 4
+Number of bits 6
 The previous state was: EVEN
-The current state is ODD
+The current state is EVEN
-The output is: 1
+The output is: 0
 ------------------------------------

 ------------------------------------
 Test no: 5
+Number of bits 9
-The previous state was: ODD
+The previous state was: EVEN
 The current state is ODD
 The output is: 1
 ------------------------------------